1. SCOPE & DEFINITIONS

 (v) A control panel, remote login or root level access to enable the editing file/folder settings and permissions.

-3.3 If Cache provides hosting, it will meet the above specifications and comprise a shared virtual private server on a shared IP address.
-The VPS run on servers with a ‘guaranteed’ 99.5% network uptime.
+3.3 If Cache provides hosting, it will meet the above specifications and comprise a shared private server on a shared IP address.
+The server has a ‘guaranteed’ 99.5% network uptime.
 Cache will endeavour to promptly fix any server faults, but it accepts no responsibility for loss of revenue.
 Furthermore, the Client warrants that any claim it may make on Cache, whether tangible or intangible, be limited to no more than £10 per month for the duration of the Agreement under which the claim is made.

 Please note that shared IP addresses are not ideal for the hosting of SSL file transfer (https://) with a valid security certificate.
 Unique IP addresses can be provided by prior mutual agreement.